s-omarali/How-Much-Did-it-Rain-Kaggle-Challenge/README.md

 - Firstly I had to trim the data to 100,000 data points as stated above.
 - Secondly, I plotted the distribution of the "Expected" value, which I will attach below.
   ![](expected.png)
+  - I also needed to deal with NaN values before training.
+After examining the dataset, I found that there weren't that many values that were NaN, therefore I filled those values with 0.
 # Models I used
  - Originally, I had used a **Linear Regression model**, however after plotting my results I figured to try a different model as well.
 This led to me trying a **Support Vector Regression** model.
 # Results